flaviostutz/appconfiger/core/README.md

     - EnvironmentId as in AWS AppConfig.
 Required

-  - **ttl**
+  - **pollingInterval**

-    - Time in seconds in which a fetched configuration will remain cached
+    - Time in seconds for polling for new configuration updates

-    - After timeout, a background operation will poll for a newer configuration

-    - While the configuration is being polled a staled cache version of the configuration will be used
+    - In the meanwhile a cached version of the configuration is returned

     - Defaults to 300